 Sponsors should note that the Vice-Chancellor’s Awards recognise excellence in achievement and contribution that exceeds the normal expectations of the work undertaken by individuals and teams.
 The selection committee will consider the academic or professional level and consider their access to opportunity when making their evaluation.

-Awardees, finalists, nominators and unsuccessful nominees will be contacted in October 2018 by the University.
-The awards will be presented at the celebratory Vice-Chancellor’s Awards Gala Dinner in the same year.
+Award recipients, finalists, sponsors and unsuccessful nominees will be contacted once the Committee has made a determination.
+The awards will be presented at the celebratory Vice-Chancellor’s Annual Awards Gala Dinner in the same year.
 All award recipients will be published on the Vice-Chancellor’s Annual Awards webpage.

 A single award will be presented for each category.
 Up to two finalists per category will also be recognised at the event.

 Award recipients will receive a framed Vice-Chancellor's Award commemorative certificate and a glass sculpture designed by the ANU School of Art & Design.
 Finalists will receive a commemorative certificate.
 All award recipients will be published on the Vice-Chancellor’s Awards webpage.